 Some of the major reasons for homelessness include:

-Homeless families need housing, supportive services and time to rebuild their lives in order to transition successfully to independence and self sufficiency.
-All three of these critical components are found in the Vision House model.
+Homeless families need safe housing and supportive services that promote housing stability and in some cases, time to rebuild their lives in order to transition to